LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Conditions for measuring the coupling constants

 with $\omega$ the frequency of the inflaton oscillations.
-This practically restricts us to approximately parabolic potentials in which the oscillating inflaton has a matter-like equation of state \eqref{EquationOfState}.
-Leaving aside sub-dominant non-linear corrections to the equation of motion \eqref{EOM},\footnote{Such corrections can in principle be treated by means of multiple-scale perturbation theory \cite{Ai:2021gtg}.} the frequency of these oscillations is given by the effective in-medium inflaton mass $\omega\simeq \M_\phi$.
-In principle $\M_\phi$ depends on not only on the couplings to other particles $\{\g_i\}$, but also on their interactions with each other, and hence on the $\{\SM_i\}$.
-However, \eqref{GeneralConstraintSelf} imposes the strongest constraint when $\varphi$ is maximal, i.e., at the beginning of the reheating phase, and we can replace $\varphi\to\varphi_{\rm end}$ in \eqref{GeneralConstraintSelf} to obtain a conservative bound.
+This condition can be fulfilled in approximately parabolic potentials in which the oscillating inflaton has a matter-like equation of state \eqref{EquationOfState}.\footnote{ The condition \eqref{GeneralConstraintSelf} can also be fulfilled for potentials $\V\propto \varphi^\n$ with $\n >4$ if one assumes a sufficiently large cutoff scale (e.g.~$\Lambda \sim M_{pl}$), as for $\Lambda > \varphi_{\rm end}$ it becomes weaker when increasing $\n$ beyond $4$.
+This was already noticed in \cite{Drewes:2019rxn} and has been explicitly verified in \cite{Garcia:2023dyf}.
+The main issue then is that the inflaton mass then vanishes at tree-level, so it is not immediately clear what to use for $m_\phi$ in \eqref{GammaPerturbativeGeneric}.
+The results in \cite{Garcia:2023dyf} suggest that the use of a time-dependent effective inflaton mass given by $\partial_\varphi^2\V$ evaluated at the evolving value of $\varphi$ (and not at the minimum of $\V$) gives reasonable estimates.
+If this is confirmed, one may apply the approach used here to scenarios with large field elongations in potentials with $\n >4$, in which case one finds $\wrehbar \simeq (\n-2)/(\n+2)$ \cite{Turner:1983he}.
+In the present work we restrict ourselves to the case with $m_\phi\neq0$ and mildly non-linear regime of field elongations where \eqref{EquationOfState} applies. } Leaving aside sub-dominant non-linear corrections to the equation of motion \eqref{EOM},\footnote{Such corrections can in principle be treated by means of multiple-scale perturbation theory \cite{Ai:2021gtg}.} the frequency of these oscillations is given by the effective in-medium inflaton mass $\omega\simeq \M_\phi$.
+In principle $\M_\phi$ depends not only on the couplings to other particles $\{\g_i\}$, but also on their interactions with each other, and hence on the $\{\SM_i\}$.
+However, \eqref{PreGeneralConstraintSelf} imposes the strongest constraint when $\varphi$ is maximal, i.e., at the beginning of the reheating phase, and we can replace $\varphi\to\varphi_{\rm end}$ in \eqref{PreGeneralConstraintSelf} to obtain a conservative bound.
 At that moment the universe is empty.
-Hence, the frequency of the inflaton oscillations is in good approximation given by its vacuum mass $\omega\simeq m_\phi$.
+Hence, the frequency of the inflaton oscillations is in good approximation given by its vacuum mass $\omega\simeq m_\phi$, leading to